canalplus/rx-player/doc/api/loadVideo_options.md

     MediaError with a `NO_PLAYABLE_REPRESENTATION` code, as documented [in the errors documentation](./errors.md#types-media_error).

+  - __maxSessionCacheSize__ (`number|undefined`): The RxPlayer maintains a cache
+    of recently opened `MediaKeySession` (and consequently of recently fetched licenses) as an optimization measure.
+    That way, loading a content whose license had already been fetched won't necessitate a new license request, leading to shorter loading times and less requests.

+    The size of this cache is usually kept relatively low (in the 10s) by the player.
+    We found out however that some devices have an event lower limit for the number of `MediaKeySession` that can be created at the same time.

+    The `maxSessionCacheSize` option allows to configure the maximum number of `MediaKeySession` that should be kept "alive" at the same time.
+Any supplementary older `MediaKeySession` will be closed, at least when the time comes to create a new one.

   - __closeSessionsOnStop__ (``Boolean|undefined``): If set to ``true``, the
     ``MediaKeySession`` created for a content will be immediately closed when the content stops its playback.